 Geoframing uses coordinate data to identify the exact location of a certain event, creating a highly defined boundary.
 When people visit that location and use their devices, their device IDs are inventoried.

 Then, AccuData takes your desired location and date range to identify your target audience.
-For instance, let’s say you want to market to all of the individuals who visited a competing business location in the past three months.
-AccuData will identify all of the individuals who align with these specifications.
-We will also identify each individual’s home IP address and other connected devices.
+For instance, if you wanted to market to individuals who visited a competing business location in the past three months, AccuData could identify anyone who met these specifications alongside their home IP address and other connected devices.

-Then, your organization can start serving ads to not only the specified individuals, but also the other connected devices in their home network.
+With this data in hand, your organization can start serving ads to not only the specified individuals, but also to the other connected devices in their home network.

 You can use Venue Replay to reach specific audiences like: